Forecasting Key Customer Demand with CCIO

 The growth of omnichannel has wreaked havoc on demand and replenishment in wholesale.
 The unpredictable ebbs and flows have made it challenging to deliver high service levels and high order fill rates and maintain optimal inventory levels.
 An inventory analyst will notice a sudden change in demand and be faced with unanswerable questions.
 Was it because of a one-off demand from a customer?
 Has the customer consistently been ordering more?
 Was a new customer added?
 Is an existing customer running a promotion?
 Will the trend continue?

 Without easy access to key customer and SKU information, it’s difficult to plan accurately going forward.
-That’s why Manhattan Associates developed Customer-Centric Inventory Optimization (CCIO) – a new demand forecasting and replenishment capability for a new reality in wholesale.
+That’s why Manhattan Associates developed Customer-Centric Inventory Optimisation (CCIO) – a new demand forecasting and replenishment capability for a new reality in wholesale.

 So what is CCIO?
 It’s a solution that gives a wholesaler the ability to analyze individual customers – especially its largest customers – and understand their specific business behaviors and demand patterns.
 In layman’s terms, CCIO is about being more precise in planning your inventory by understanding what your customers are doing.
-It allows you to identify key customers, isolate critical information and then analyze the data to make optimal demand planning and replenishment decisions.
+It allows you to identify key customers, isolate critical information and then analyse the data to make optimal demand planning and replenishment decisions.
 Let’s bring CCIO to life with three real-world use cases.

 The Unexpected Spike

 A food service distribution wholesaler has a sudden spike in demand.
 Traditional technology shows the total amount sold, but not how that total is broken down or where the change occurred.
 Troubleshooting the source of the spike, and predicting if it’s likely to continue, requires going into a separate enterprise resource planning or order management system and digging for answers.
 With CCIO, the wholesaler gets full visibility – within the inventory management solution – into every one of its customers, revealing information like who bought what and what varied from the norm.
-By identifying its biggest customers, the wholesaler can then analyze the data and better plan for the future.
+By identifying its biggest customers, the wholesaler can then analyse the data and better plan for the future.
 In this case, the spike was a result of a promotion run by a national grocer.
 Armed with this insight, the wholesaler works individually with the grocer and its promotional schedule to plan for demand and meet service levels while keeping inventory balanced.

 The Downward Demand Trend